BenjaminHinchliff/ap-stat-response-bias-project-code/README.md

 Two things:
 - I tried on code quality, but Go is weird and I'm inexperienced with it so no guarantees.
 - I'm just using Rust next time.
+- All output files have been removed for privacy reasons